 Illicit Fentanyl

-Caught in the crosshairs are not only those seeking illicit drugs but entire community based organizations attempting to warn their community.
-National institute on drug experts warn of fentanyl’s presence in the drug supply.
+Caught in the crosshairs are not only those seeking illicit drugs but entire community-based organizations attempting to warn their community.
+National Institute on drug experts warns of fentanyl’s presence in the drug supply.
 Fentanyl facts bear witness to the devastation: sold illegally, these pills are not merely another addition to the opioid drugs menu; they are a ticking time bomb in the hands of the unaware.

 Prescription Fentanyl